 Let’s say you’ve estimated that a 9’x12’ rug would go well in that space.
 Using masking tape, create an outline on the floor where you are planning on placing the rug.

-Now stand back and see if that looks like it be a good fit.
+Now stand back and see if that looks like it is a good fit.
 Too large?
 Try an 8’x10’ outline and see if that looks better.

 Planning on using a round rug in that space?
 Decide on a diameter and do the same exercise as above.